soupbearmodding/LootAndLegends2.0/SECURITY_DESIGN.md

 The core security philosophy of Loot & Legends relies on a **server-authoritative model**.
 The server is the single source of truth for all game state, calculations, and actions.
 Clients send requests to perform actions, but the server validates these requests and executes the logic independently, preventing clients from directly manipulating critical game data like stats, inventory, or combat outcomes.

+We are implementing a **layered architecture** (Handlers, Services, Repositories) to further enhance security and maintainability by clearly separating concerns:
+*   **Handlers (Application Layer):** Validate incoming requests, orchestrate actions, and format responses.
+*   **Services (Domain Layer):** Contain and enforce core game/business logic and rules.
+*   **Repositories (Persistence Layer):** Abstract and isolate all direct database interactions.

 ## 2. Authentication & Authorization

 *   **User Registration:**